Marwan01/leagueoflegends-cli/README.md

 * [NodeJS](https://nodejs.org/en/) - JavaScript runtime
 * [Puppeteer](https://pptr.dev/) - Used for web scraping and accessing the latest champion data from the web
-* [Shell](https://www.shellscript.sh/) - Used to run interactive mode using different node scripts

 ## Versioning